|

 would be just as easy to tell the truth.
 Lying was a part of

 the family system they grew up in.
-It was used by family

 members as a way to preserve the peace, to avoid conflict,